-Figure 4.18 MDD, SR, SS, and RR time series (one-year moving window) for the long-only domestic portfolio optimizations with $C{TO} = 0.04$ .
+Figure 4.18 MDD, SR, SS, and RR time series (one-year moving window) for the long-only domestic portfolio optimizations with $C{\text{TO}} = 0.04$.

-Fig. 4.18 presents the performance-measure time series for long-only domestic portfolios with $C{\text{TO}} = 0.04$ , whose price performances are shown in Fig. 4.9.
+Fig. 4.18 presents the performance-measure time series for long-only domestic portfolios with $C{\text{TO}} = 0.04$, whose price performances are shown in Fig. 4.9.
 The optimized portfolios exhibit qualitative time behavior similar to that of the benchmarks of Fig. 4.17, but the quantitative details differ.
-For example, during the Great Recession, MDD is smaller (by $\leq 10\%$ ) for the minimum-risk portfolios (MVP, M95, and M99) than for the real-estate-based benchmarks, though not quite as small as for SPY, whereas the more aggressive tangent portfolios have MDD values on par with those of the EQW portfolio.
-During the pandemic, MDD values for the tangent portfolios are on par with SPY.
-The tangent portfolios generally outperform the minimum-risk portfolios in the risk measures.
+For example, during the Great Recession, MDD is smaller (by $\leq 10\%$) for the minimum-risk portfolios (MVP, M95, and M99) than for the real-estate-based benchmarks, though not quite as small as for SPY, whereas the more aggressive tangent portfolios have MDD values on par with those of the EQW portfolio.
+During the pandemic, MDD values for the tangent portfolios in the risk measures.
 There are time periods of exception, such as in MDD during the Great Recession and in RR from late 2014 to early 2015.
 The tangent portfolios retain better performance in all the risk measures prior to and after the pandemic.

-Figure 4.19 Box-whisker summaries of the statistics of the performance measures for the benchmarks identified in section 2.3 and the long-only domestic portfolio optimizations with $C{\text{TO}} = 0.04$ .
+Figure 4.19 Box-whisker summaries of the statistics of the performance measures for the benchmarks identified in section 2.3 and the long-only domestic portfolio optimizations with $C{\rm TO} = 0.04$.

 Although plotting the box-whisker summary statistics results in a loss of temporal detail, it offers a better view of the performance odds for each method.
 Such plots also allow many more benchmarks and portfolios to be compared at the same time.
-This is demonstrated in Fig. 4.19, which compares MDD, SR, SS, and RR summary statistics for all seven benchmarks of section 2.3 as well as for the six domestic long-only portfolios with $C{TO} = 0.04$ .
+This is demonstrated in Fig. 4.19, which compares MDD, SR, SS, and RR summary statistics for all seven benchmarks of section 2.3 as well as for the six domestic long-only portfolios with $C{TO} = 0.04$.
 A comparison of the IQRs indicates the performance of the benchmark/portfolio over 50% of the historical period, whereas examining the whisker and outlier events gives data on the lower 25% and upper 25% occurrences.
 For example, with respect to MDD, we see that SPY has the overall best performance and that M95 is a close competitor.
 With respect to SR, SPY outperforms the other benchmarks but is outperformed by the tangent portfolios.
 With respect to SS, SPY outperforms the other benchmarks only in the sense that it has fewer low-value outliers, but SPY is again outperformed by the tangent portfolios.
-With respect to RR, it is less clear that SPY outperforms the benchmarks, and it is outperformed by all the optimized portfolios.
 In SR, SS, and RR measures, the tangent portfolios are clearly the top performers.
-The behaviors of the real-estate-based benchmarks and those of EOW are comparable to each other across all the measures.
+The behaviors of the real-estate-based benchmarks and those of EQW are comparable to each other across all the measures.